learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 > **Note:** If you see an error saying something like `EADDRESSINUSE`, that
 > likely means you already have something running on port `3000`.
 It's a good
-> idea to shutdown json-server whenever you switch to working on a different
+> idea to shut down json-server whenever you switch to working on a different
 > project.
-You can do so by holding down the `control` button and pressing `C`.
+You can do so by holding down the `control` button and pressing `C`
-> If you receive this error, but can't find any other terminals that are running
+> within the terminal currently running json-server.
+If you receive this error,
+> but can't find any other terminals that are running json-server, you can try
-> json-server, you can try running the series of commands listed at the bottom
+> running the series of commands listed at the bottom of this lesson.
+If all
-> of this lesson.
-If all else fails, you can always restart your computer!
+> else fails, you can always restart your computer!

 Once json-server is up and running, open your browser and paste the `http://localhost:3000` URL in.
 If the server is running correctly, you should